 Ease of Doing Business IndexTop 30 globally; high ranking for tax simplicity and cross-border setup

-Cyprus blends EU credibility with low taxation, fast company formation, and international connectivityโ€”perfect for startups looking to scale across borders while keeping compliance and costs under control.
+Cyprus blends EU credibility with low taxation, fast company formation, and strong international connectivity.
+If you’re looking to scale across borders while keeping compliance and costs under control, this is worth serious consideration.

 Limassol Cyprus market